USACE/BIM-Revit-Templates/README.md

 * You can assist by...
    * Finding mistakes and providing [comments/issues](https://github.com/USACE/BIM-Revit-Templates/issues)
    * Submitting [ideas and feature requests](https://github.com/USACE/BIM-Revit-Templates/issues)
-   * Provide submissions for consideration as a [pull request](https://github.com/USACE/BIM-Revit/pulls)
+   * Providing submissions for consideration as a [pull request](https://github.com/USACE/BIM-Revit/pulls)
       * For the Word document, please turn on track changes and submit as a [pull request](https://github.com/USACE/BIM-Revit/pulls)
       * For the Revit content, please make the edit and create a [model compare report](https://apps.autodesk.com/RVT/en/Detail/Index?id=2644504617455403576&appLang=en&os=Win64) and submit as a [pull request](https://github.com/USACE/BIM-Revit-Templates/pulls)
+   * Everybody can contribute, jump in!

 ### Latest beta templates
 * FINISH (provide link to GitHub release package)